deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 ![](charts/charts_6_0.png)

-> 🔼 The chart compares LLM and true scores when the difference between them is 1 and greater than or equal to 2, showing that LLM evaluator tends to give higher scores.
+> 🔼 The chart compares LLM evaluation scores versus true scores for model responses, highlighting the tendency of LLMs to be more generous in their assessments.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Comparison of LLM score vs True score when the difference between the predictions is =1 and ≥2.
 We see that LLM Evaluator is more generous and awards higher scores.
 Refer Sec. §5.3 for detailed results.